-School Library Journal’s newest installment of Maker Workshop features all new content to help you stay up to date on new ways of sparking engagement and hands-on learning.
+This newest installment of Maker Workshop—from School Library Journal and Library Journal— features all new content to help you stay up to date on new ways of sparking engagement and hands-on learning.
 Course sessions explore multiple technologies, digital making, STEAM, and web literacy in programs and ideas for all ages.
 This program includes a special Maker Expo featuring demos from leading tech startups that focus on innovations in making, from crafting and skateboard design to coding tools and robotics.
 Throughout the program, you’ll dig into up-to-the-minute topics and tools alongside innovative experts from school, public, and academic settings and authorities from beyond the library world.

 This 4-week online course features weekly guest speakers, live via web video, in interactive sessions with Q&A. You’ll work in small groups with facilitators experienced in the maker movement to complete assignments and field research in your library that will fuel your maker program.